there 3 phases with different associations in Heritage Place?

 during high growth seasons.
 Tall grass can be dangerous and provide hiding

 places for snakes and alligators.
-All residents are encouraged to report
+Residents are encouraged to report

 the condition to the county by calling 3-1-1.
 The more calls they receive,